 This article looks at the common causes and methods for prevention.

 Is It Normal?

 Many operators think that pink slime building up is a regular practice and just a sign that the dishwasher is due for a deep clean.
 While it is true that deep build-up cleaning will resolve the problem, operators should also investigate the root cause of why it is developing, particularly if it is frequently returning.

 Plain and simple, the pink or orange slime is bacteria growth, not too dissimilar to that which you may have seen developing in other humid areas around your home, such as a shower or bathroom.

 The most common type of bacteria is a form of non-contagious salmonella mould.
-However, there are hundreds of different variants that could develop, some of which can pose a serious health risk for your customers, so it is important to deal with the problem quickly.
+However, there are hundreds of different variants that could develop, some of which can pose a severe health risk for your customers, so it is essential to deal with the problem quickly.

 What Causes It?

 If not maintained correctly, a commercial dishwasher can be a perfect place for bacteria to develop.
 The humid environment is ideal for bacteria growth, and this can be exasperated by incorrect temperatures or a source of food inside the machine.